DylanFox/Marmoset_Reach_Grasp/README.md

 [Tracker](https://physlets.org/tracker/) - Software for adding ROI to videos and measuring their trajectories, angles, distance to other ROIs, etc. This software is free and comes with tutorials and test videos to learn with.

 [MATLAB](https://au.mathworks.com/products/matlab.html) - I have used this with all versions from MATLAB 2015b-2017b.
+    * Statistics and machine learning toolbox
+    * Signal processing toolbox
+    * Curve fitting toolbox (optional)

 **Ensure all folders and subfolders are added to the directory path**

 ## Running the codes from data import to visualisation